 This means that businesses have to provide information for every menu item or product that is sold that contains any of the 14 major allergens as ingredients.
 To do this, business owners and their staff need to know which food contains the allergens.

 Businesses need to assess their menus and food that they prepare or sell and have a written record of any of the allergens and where they can be found.
 This information needs to be kept up to date and kept so that staff can get the information easily through paper or electronic records.
-An example document can be downloaded here.
+Download an example document.

 What businesses must do – 10 top actions to take: